 In recognition of his diverse practice, Benchmark Litigation has identified Rakesh as a “Future Star” in both 2019 and 2020.
 He has also been named to Benchmark’s 40 and Under Hotlist three years in a row (2018-2020).

-Rakesh is a partner in the Washington, D.C. office of Wilkinson Walsh + Eskovitz.
-His practice focuses on all aspects of litigation and crisis management.
-Before joining WW+E, Rakesh was a Special Assistant to the President and Associate Counsel in the Office of White House Counsel, where he provided legal advice and strategic counseling to the Obama Administration on its domestic policy agenda, focusing on healthcare, education, labor and employment, housing, and the Supreme Court.
+Before joining the firm, Rakesh was a Special Assistant to the President and Associate Counsel in the Office of White House Counsel, where he provided legal advice and strategic counseling to the Obama Administration on its domestic policy agenda.
 He also helped to develop and implement the government’s litigation strategy in cases arising under the Affordable Care Act and the Fair Labor Standards Act.
-Before entering the government, Rakesh was an associate in the appellate and white collar practice groups at O’Melveny & Myers, LLP, where he also maintained a robust pro bono practice in federal circuit courts and immigration courts.

 Rakesh is also active in the legal community.
 He is an editor of the Green Bag and a member of The American Lawyer’s Young Lawyer Editorial Board.
 He also serves on the Nominations Committee of the Asian Pacific American Bar Association-DC, and previously served as a Director of APABA-DC’s Education Fund.

 - Undergraduate: Columbia University, Phi Beta Kappa, summa cum laude